jcs-instructor/mobtimer/backlog.md

 - [ ] When update duration minutes, don't change the time remaining for the currently running timer (if running); just store in nextDurationMinutes (or similar)
-- [ ] Handle illegal characters in mobName
+- [ ] Handle illegal characters in mobName - show error in red message under field
 - [ ] Trim mobName (and maybe url encode characters as needed)
 - [ ] Handle trim(mobName) is empty
 - [ ] Disable buttons as appropriate, e.g., if no legal mobName don't allow to click Join button